 Skip to Main Content

-About: Mark and Julie Phillips supported this garden to showcase sculptures by HPU students and North Carolina artists, as well as sweeps of ground cover such as monkey grass.
-The first student collaborated piece “Portal To Knowledge” was installed in the garden in 2010.
-A new sculpture by a North Carolina artist is added to the garden every year.
-It’s part of the Andrea Wheless Visiting Sculptor Program, which was created by HPU faculty to honor a colleague who helped create the HPU School of Art and Design.
+The resident sculptures are made by NC artists and HPU students and professors.
+Each year, a new sculpture by a local artist visits the garden as part of the Andrea Wheless Visiting Sculptor Program, which was created by HPU faculty to honor a colleague who helped create the HPU School of Art and Design.
 The garden continues to expand and evolve with permanent and rotating exhibits.

 Location: Between Blessing Hall and Millis Gym, with pieces continuing throughout the hillside.